 Start the tour in Venice, and drive to Trieste, a former major Austria-Hungarian port, with rich and diverse Jewish history.
 Visit second largest synagogue in Europe, Jewish museum and a marvelous Miramare castle.
 Dinner with the local Jewish community.

-Leave Trieste in the morning, on our way to Poreč, whose cobblestone streets still follow the original Roman architectural plan.
+Leave Trieste in the morning, making our way to Poreč, whose cobblestone streets still follow the original Roman architectural plan.
 Visit the magnificent 6th century Euphrasius Basilica, UNESCO World Heritage site.
 Continue to Rovinj, one of the most beautiful cities on the western Istrian coast.
-Also, claimed to be the most Italian of all Croatian towns, this former island, and today’s penninsula is inviting you to discover hidden treasures of it’s twisting little streets.
+Claimed to be the most Italian of all Croatian towns, this former island, and today’s penninsula is inviting you to discover hidden treasures of its twisting little streets.

-Cross the border to Slovenia, to visit the Postojna cave, the largest and most visited “carst” cave in Europe, for an unforgettable our an a half experience, deep underground.
+Cross the border to Slovenia, to visit the Postojna cave, the largest and most visited “carst” cave in Europe, for an unforgettable hour and a half experience, deep underground.

 Continue to Lake Bled, a majestic glacier lake, glisttening under the Alps, for a perfect afternoon and evening, surrounded by snow covered mountains and some of most spectacular views in Slovenia.

 Ljubljana is one of the most charming cities in Europe.
-The old city center, overlooked by an old castle, with the Ljubljanica river slowly flowing through it, offers it’s visitors abundance of architectural and cultural monuments and unique laid-back atmosphere.
-Street festivals, markets and many languages make Ljubljana a truly cosmopolitan feel throughout the year.
-Cross the border, again, on the way to Croatian capital – Zagreb, with it’s rich and surprising Jewish history and present.
+The old city center, overlooked by an old castle, with the Ljubljanica river slowly flowing through it, offers its visitors abundance of architectural and cultural monuments and unique laid-back atmosphere.
+Street festivals, markets and numerous spoken languages give Ljubljana a truly cosmopolitan feel throughout the year.
+Cross the border, again, on the way to Croatian capital – Zagreb, with its rich and surprising Jewish history and enduring present.

-Plitvice lakes National park is always one of the highlights on anyone’s visit to Croatia.
-16 lakes, numerous waterfalls (how many will you count?), a pleasant walk along the lakes in the lush European forrest, endless “Kodak moments”, local food on the road… On the way we will stop at the village of Rastoke, another Croatia hidden gem, with houses and watermills built above the rushing water.
+Plitvice lakes National park is a natural crown jewel of anyone’s travels through Croatia.
+16 lakes, numerous waterfalls (how many will you count?), a pleasant walk along the lakes in the lush European forrest, endless photo-ops, local food on the road… On the way we will stop at the village of Rastoke, another Croatian hidden gem, with houses and watermills built above the rushing water.
 Continue to the old Adriatic port of Zadar, continuosly settled since pre-Roman times.
-Zadar is a place where Adriatic history and present mix perfectly, where it’s historic penninsula hosts the famous, modern-day work of wonder The Sea Organ – a perfect background music for “the most beautifull sunset in the world”, as claimed by Alfred Hitchcock.
+Zadar is a place where Adriatic history and gushing present mix perfectly, where its historic penninsula hosts the famous, modern-day work of wonder The Sea Organ – a perfect background music for “the most beautifull sunset in the world”, as claimed by Alfred Hitchcock.

-Driving along the Dalmatian coast, we visit Vransko jezero, a beautifull nature creation, with a bird reservation, and unmatched view of Dalmatian islands.
-The coastal town of Šibenik, with the most beautiful example of renaissance architure in Croatia – St. James’ cathedral, and further along the coast, Trogir, both places on the UNESCO’s list of World heritage sites.
+Driving along the Dalmatian coast, we visit Vransko jezero, a true beauty of nature, with a bird reservation and unmatched view of Dalmatian islands.
+The coastal town of Šibenik, with the most alluring example of renaissance architure in Croatia – St. James’ cathedral and further along the coast, Trogir; both places on the UNESCO‘s list of World Heritage sites.
 The day ends in Split, our favourite spot on the Croatian Adriatic.
 Tomorrow you will find out why.

-After breakfast start with the walking tour of Split, visiting all the important sights that are both stunning and have a historic and cultural significance for the development of the city and the Community.
-In fact, the general tour of Split cannot go without mentioning the role that the Jewish Community has played in the cultural and economical development of the city.
+After breakfast we start with the walking tour of Split, visiting all the important sights that are both stunning and have a historic and cultural significance for the development of the city and the local Jewish community.
+In fact, the general tour of Split cannot go without mentioning the role that the Jewish Community played in the cultural and economical development of the city.
 The tour includes the visit to the 1700-year-old Roman Palace.
-It is the home of most of the city sights like the Basements, beautiful Roman squares and statues, The Bell Tower, Jupiter’s temple, the former Jewish ghetto, the synagogue, the City Museum and many more.
+It hosts in its palm most of the city’s sights like the Basements, beautiful Roman squares and statues, Bell Tower, Jupiter’s temple, former Jewish ghetto and synagogue, City Museum and many more.
 Throughout the Palace there are plenty of details that could keep you occupied for hours.
-Within few minutes walking distance of the Palace there are a few Renaissance squares, the City Promenade and some interesting markets.
+Within a walking distance there are several Renaissance squares, the City Promenade and a handful of interesting markets.
 A bit further is the Old Jewish Cemetery, up on the Marjan hill, from where you can see the whole city.
 It takes about 10-15 minutes to reach it.

-After a 3 hours ferry ride, arrive to the Island of Hvar.
-One of the most beautiful islands in Croatia, and by some accounts in the world, is a former lavender capital of Europe.
-Depending on the time of the year, we can visit lavander fields and learn about lavander oil production, have a safari through it’s olive orchards, or simply enjoy the breathtaking views of the Adriatic from one of it’s high peeks.
-The Town of Hvar is both a historical and esthetical treasure, not to be missed.
+After a 3 hours ferry ride, we arrive to the Island of Hvar.
+One of the most beautiful islands in Croatia, and by some accounts in the world (!), is a former lavender capital of Europe.
+Depending on the time of the year, we can visit lavander fields and learn about lavander oil production, have a safari through its olive orchards, or simply enjoy the breathtaking views of the Adriatic from one of its highest peeks.
+The Town of Hvar is both a historical and esthetical treasure, certainly not to be missed.

-Drive over the Pelješac penninsula, we stop for winetasting break in one of the best vineyards in the Mediterranian.
+Driving over the Pelješac penninsula, we’ll stop for winetasting break in one of the best vineyards in the Mediterranian.
 Continue to the town of Ston, with the longest preserved stone wall in Europe, and some amazing food in a local tavern.
 In the afternoon, we arrive to Dubrovnik.

-A day trip to Montenegro takes us along the majestic Kotor bay, towards the old traders port of Kotor, hidden beneath the steep Montenegrin mountain slopes, that gave the country it’s name.
-A one time rival to Dubrovnik and Venice, Kotor has changed many rulers and owners, and a different defensive structures are still overlooking the city.
+A day trip to Montenegro takes us along the majestic Kotor bay, towards the old traders port of Kotor, hidden beneath the steep Montenegrin mountain slopes that gave the country its name.
+A one time rival to Dubrovnik and Venice, Kotor has changed many rulers and owners, and a different defensive structures are still towering over the city.
 The bravest among us will climb the few hundreds stairs to get to the top of the city walls, with a view that fully justifies the effort.